 A comic about a bad relationship.
 47 pages, published by Retrofit Comics.

-This is a story about an incredible man and, the woman herself informs us, his ordinary lover. (…) This is, above all, a story about darkness.
+This is, above all, a story about darkness.
 It is figurative, in that it is about the mortification of intimate relationships and the implacable advance of control one person can exert over another.
 But it is literal as well, and Lannes wields it like no one else in comics.
 Certain pages are so deeply inked that faces vanish and reappear depending upon the lighting one reads them in.
 Shadows mist along the edges until they swell into the abyssal plains.
 Lannes’ lettering — small, white, regular — flickers across the churning blackness like candles in the wind.
-This is, in every respect, a descent: into abuse, into erasure, and into the cavernous possibilities of sequential art - The Verge’s 10 Best Comics of 2018
+This is, in every respect, a descent: into abuse, into erasure, and into the cavernous possibilities of sequential art. - The Verge’s 10 Best Comics of 2018